-A number of forces can either be a roadblock to or impetus to change depending on the person and their cultural, economic, environmental or family background.
-Therefore, change must begin with a through discussion of the person's or the community's history.
-Factors that can be either a roadblock or an incentive include: (1) engrained family patterns, cultural patterns, or learned behavioral patterns; (2) the perceived level of control over the given behavior; (3) the perceived threat (susceptibility and severity) associated with a particular health pattern that is being targeted; (4) the perceived health status of the person/community; (5) the person's or community's feeling of self-worth or lack thereof; (6) the degree to which the person/community intends to or wants to change; (7) past interactions with significant others, friends, co-workers, or healthcare providers related to the given behavior; (8) the person's/community's developmental stage of life; (9) the person's or community's narrative understanding (self image developed over time) and how that is shaped by the given health pattern; (10) unintended consequences of changing (side-effects); and (11) cultural, social, or gender-based norms and/or roles.
+Therefore, change must begin with a thorough discussion of the person's or the community's history.
+Factors that can be either a roadblock or an incentive include: (1) engrained family patterns, cultural patterns, or learned behavioral patterns; (2) the perceived level of control over the given behavior; (3) the perceived threat (susceptibility and severity) associated with a particular health pattern that is being targeted; (4) the perceived health status of the person/community; (5) the person's or community's feeling of self-worth or lack thereof; (6) the degree to which the person/community intends to or wants to change; (7) past interactions with significant others, friends, co-workers, or healthcare providers related to the given behavior; (8) the person's community's developmental stage of life; (9) the person's or community's narrative understanding (self-image developed over time) and how that is shaped by the given health pattern; (10) unintended consequences of changing (side effects); and (11) cultural, social, or gender-based norms and/or roles.

 Forces that get the ball rolling are those factors that motivate one to initiate change.
-Examples include a perceived threat to one's health or daily routine associated with maintaining one's current habit pattern support, reinforcement, interest or coaching from significant others, healthcare providers or one's environment; clear benefits associated with the new habit pattern; or imaging positive future advantages associated with the change.
+Examples include a perceived threat to one's health or daily routine associated with maintaining one's current habit pattern support, reinforcement, interest, or coaching from significant others, healthcare providers, or one's environment; clear benefits associated with the new habit pattern; or imaging positive future advantages associated with the change.

-Forces that provide on-going impetus for change are those factors that help a person maintain behaviors that support their health-related goals.
-These forces include any of the listed forces that get the ball rolling or a sense of purpose, focus or meaning experienced during the process of changing.
+Forces that provide an on-going impetus for change are those factors that help a person maintain behaviors that support their health-related goals.
+These forces include any of the listed forces that get the ball rolling or a sense of purpose, focus, or meaning experienced during the process of changing.

-Forces that help a person get past the plateaus where change seems to slow include the forces that provide impetus to stay the course and persist despite a lack of progress such as an ability to delay gratification; a strong investment in or commitment to the planned change; pleasure associated with the new habit pattern; skill in imaging future gratification that could result from the change; a strong investment in the new habit pattern; the ability to identify reasons for persisting with the new habit pattern; or the ability to identify small steps that indicate progress.
+Forces that help a person get past the plateaus where change seems to slow include the forces that provide an impetus to stay the course and persist despite a lack of progress, such as an ability to delay gratification; a strong investment in or commitment to the planned change; pleasure associated with the new habit pattern; skill in imaging future gratification that could result from the change; a strong investment in the new habit pattern; the ability to identify reasons for persisting with the new habit pattern; or the ability to identify small steps that indicate progress.

-Habits patterns are attitudes or behaviors created from repetitive experiences or inherited from one's family or their social/cultural/environmental/economic background that affect your health.
-Habit patterns can be conscious or unconscious, health promoting or a detriment to health.
+Habit patterns are attitudes or behaviors created from repetitive experiences or that are inherited from one's family or their social/cultural/environmental/economic background and which affect your health.
+Habit patterns can be conscious or unconscious, health promoting, or a detriment to health.